ogud/DS-Maintain/CDS-maintain.md

 some operators cannot deploy DNSSEC, as this is seen as an operational risk.

-Turning off DNSSEC reduces the security of the domain and thus should only be done carefully, and that decision should be fully under the child domain's control.
+Turning off DNSSEC reduces the security of the domain and thus should only be done carefully, and that decision SHOULD be fully under the child domain's control.

-## Introducing a DS record

-The converse issue is how a child domain instructs the parent that it wants to have a DS record added.
-This problem can be solved using a few simplifying assumptions.
-This document makes the assumption that there are reasonable policies that can be applied and will allow automation of trust introduction.

-Not being able to enable trust via an easily automated mechanism is hindering DNSSEC at scale for DNS hosters that do not have automated access to the "registry" of the child zone's parent.

 ## Notation

 When this document uses the word CDS it implies that the same applies to CDNSKEY and vice verse.
-The only difference between the two records is how information is represented.
+The only differences between the two records is how information is represented, and who calculates the DS digiest.

 We use RRR to mean Registry Registrar Registrant in the context of DNS domain markets.